 The approval line is dotted where these permissions are either expired or extant and turns to a solid line where permissions are still live and can still be expected to be built.
-The green line is based on actual completions and where it becomes dotted it represents the anticipated built out rate up until 2024.
-The forecasted trend is a reflection of the programming of allocated sites, which is detailed in Section 9 and also includes programming of windfall sites of over 1 unit.
+The green line is based on actual completions and where it becomes dotted it represents the anticipated built out rate up until 2023.
+The forecasted trend is a reflection of the programming of allocated sites, which is detailed in Section 9 and also includes programming of windfall sites of over 1 unit as well as a windfall assumption of 30 units a year.
+This is in keeping with the calculations for the effective housing land supply as per Table 1 in section 2.

 It should be noted that compared to Local Authorities, the scale of housing development in the National Park is significantly lower, therefore the completion of a single development site can have a considerable impact on overall delivery, as can be seen from the graph above.
-So in terms of completions the spikes can be explained as follows:
+So in terms of completions the graph can be explained as follows: